Unidentified Odor Reports

 When a worker reports an unexpected and unidentified odor in the tank farms, and reports medical symptoms potentially related to that smell, WRPS follows a prescribed set of conservative procedures to safeguard health and safety.

-An AOP-015 is an Abnormal Operating Procedure for responding to reported chemical odors or unexpected changes to vapor conditions in the tank farms.
+An AOP-015 is an Abnormal Operating Procedure #015 (this is an example of the AOP-015 procedure from Dec.
+2017.
+Procedures are updated regularly as part of the continuous improvement process, this procedure is for illustrative purposes only) for responding to reported chemical odors or unexpected changes to vapor conditions in the tank farms.
 There are two entry requirements:

 - Chemical odors have caused employee symptoms, such as headaches, irritation of the skin, eyes, nose, or lungs; nausea, or impacted breathing

 - A stronger-than-normal odor is detected by multiple personnel outside of areas where potential or actual vapor concerns are expected.

 In the event of an AOP-015, the affected area is evacuated and employees are moved upwind.
 Other workers in adjacent areas are notified.
 Access to the area is restricted.
 Industrial hygiene technicians monitor vapors in the farm.
 Employees who exhibit symptoms receive an evaluation at the onsite medical provider.
 Medical evaluation is also offered to employees working in the area who don’t have symptoms.